Erdogan's election rivals struggle to be heard in Turkey's media

 Erdogan has frequently lashed out at independent media for their critical coverage of the crackdown that followed the abortive putsch in 2016 and Turkey’s military operations into northern Syria.

-More than 120 journalists have been detained and more than 180 media outlets closed on suspicion of links to the network of a U.S.-based cleric blamed for organizing the failed coup.
+More than 120 journalists have been detained and more than 180 media outlets closed on suspicion of links to the network of a U.S.-based cleric blamed for organising the failed coup.

 In April a court sentenced 14 staff of the opposition Cumhuriyet newspaper - one of the few remaining voices critical of the government - to prison terms on charges of terrorism and supporting the cleric, Fethullah Gulen.
 They all denied the charges and were released pending appeal.